v6cord/VVVVVV/FEATURES.md

 - Flip tokens now respawn upon death in VCE levels

-- 1x1 quicksand now respawn upon death
+- 1x1 quicksand now respawn upon death in VCE levels

 - `nointerrupt()` - prevent interrupting a script when player moves into a script box